 These terms are not interchangeable, nor are they generic terms for teachers.
 They all refer to specific job titles.

-Faculty Senate Second reference: the FS, or the senate.
+Faculty Senate Second reference: the senate.

 farther, further Farther refers only to physical distance.
 Otherwise use further.